 Training will be provided and successful applicants will need to complete five full days before they can begin to support survivors on the helpline.

-Our next training course will begin in March 2020:
+Our next training course will begin in March 2020.
+The dates for this training are as follows:

 Applications are accepted at any time.
-But to be eligible for the March training, applications need to be received by Monday 10th February at the latest.
+But to be eligible for the March training, applications need to be received by 5pm on Monday 17th February at the latest.
 Interviews will be held in January and February 2020.

 To apply: please download and read the role description and application form above.
 Send completed application forms to: email@example.com